Eccleston Park railway station

-Eccleston Park railway station serves the Eccleston Park area of St Helens, Merseyside, England.
+Eccleston Park railway station serves the Eccleston Park area of Prescot, Merseyside, England.
 It is situated on the electrified Merseytravel Liverpool to Wigan City Line, 8+3/4 mi northeast of Liverpool Lime Street.
 The station, and all trains serving it, are operated by Northern Trains, however the station is branded Merseytravel using Merseytravel ticketing.
 It was opened by the London & North Western Railway in July 1891.

 Electrification of this line was given the go-ahead in November 2010.
 On 17 May 2015, electric train services began on the Liverpool to Wigan line, operating Class 319 electric multiple units.

 Facilities

 Though run by Northern Trains, it is within the Merseytravel area and thus has a ticket office that is staffed throughout the hours of service each day (05:50-23:30 Mondays to Saturdays; closed Sundays).
 This is located in the main building on platform 1, along with a waiting room whilst there is a shelter on platform 2.
 Train running information is provided via customer help points, PIS screens and timetable poster boards on each platform.
 Step-free access is available to both platforms via ramps.